cocoaproductions/cocoaproductions.github.io/caffeine++.md

 <li>Great privacy, the app works locally and there's no tracking of any kind</li>
 <li>One-time purchase</li>
 </ul>

-<h3>Try Before You Buy</h3>

-Join TestFlight beta to try the app before you are ready to buy it.
-We can't offer a demo version, but you are welcome to try the app through TestFlight.
-It's the same build as the 2.0.0 release from the app store.
-You can join by following <a href="https://t.co/KB1Hy1v0fx?amp=1">this link.</a>

 <p>
 	Please limit your caffeine intake to 200 mg if you are <b>pregnant.</b>